Results: Tom's Storage Bench v1.0

 Average Data Rate

 The Storage Bench trace generates more than 140 GB worth of writes during testing.
 Obviously, this tends to penalize drives smaller than 180 GB and reward those with more than 256 GB of capacity.
-It's a little unfair in that way, which is why it's a good metaphor for life.

 Service Times and Standard Deviation